 - Improve supplier awareness of modern slavery risks through awareness-raising and training.

 The Victorian Supplier Code of Conduct reinforces the Australian Government’s position on modern slavery.

 If you would like further information or support, the HSV Modern Slavery team can be contacted at:

-- Health services at Health Services
+- Health services and HSV suppliers at email@example.com

 - Other entities at firstname.lastname@example.org